Stewed Beans (Canned Beans)

 Instructions:

-1. In a food processor chop the onion and pepper.
-Add 1 tablespoon of water, oregano, and chicken cube portion, process until it is almost liquid.
+1. Natural seasoning: In a food processor chop the onion and pepper.
+Add 1 tablespoon of water, oregano, and chicken cube portion, and process until it is almost liquid.

-2. Peel and dice the pumpkin into ½-inch pieces, set aside.
+2. Peel and dice the pumpkin into ½-inch pieces and set aside.

-4. Cook covered over low heat for 20 minutes, verify salt, add black pepper to taste and add ½ teaspoon of lemon juice or vinegar.
-Cook for 10 minutes or until the pumpkin is tender and the sauce has thicken yet it is abundant.
-Serve with white rice, meat and fried plantains.
+4. Cook covered over low heat for 20 minutes, verify salt, add black pepper to taste, and add ½ teaspoon of lemon juice or vinegar.
+Cook for 10 minutes or until the pumpkin is tender and the sauce has thickened yet it is abundant.
+Serve with white rice, meat, and fried plantains.
 Today I served mine with rice and chicken (locrio de pollo).

 Yield: 5 servings.